 - the agency can place material on the ministerial website at the request of the minister’s office, not usually on a case-by-case basis but in line with agreements reached about various categories of documents

-If agency staff are concerned about material placed (or proposed to be placed) on an agency-funded website, they should raise those concerns promptly with their minister’s office.
+If agency staff are concerned about material placed (or proposed to be placed) on an agency-funded website, raise those concerns with the minister’s office.

-The main method of indicating distinction between agency and ministerial websites is through branding.
-For example, the appearance of agency media releases and speeches should be clearly distinct from the appearance of ministerial media releases and speeches.
+The main way to show the difference between agency and ministerial websites is through branding.
+For example, agency media releases and speeches should look different to ministerial media releases and speeches.

 Agency logos should not appear on ministerial websites.
-If a ministerial website exists as a sub-domain or directory of an agency website, care should be taken not to use agency branding on the ministerial content.
+If a ministerial website exists as a sub-domain or directory of an agency website, do not use agency branding on the ministerial content.

 Domain name restrictions

-There are three ways to distinguish a ministerial website from an agency website by its URL:
+There are 3 ways to distinguish a ministerial website from an agency website by its URL:

-In nearly all cases, ministerial websites will be located in the gov.au domain-name space.
+In nearly all cases, ministerial websites will use a gov.au domain name.
 There is a strong preference for agency-sponsored websites to have a gov.au domain name, but even where a minister prefers an alternative domain name, these guidelines still apply.